microsoft/vscode-wiki/VS-Code-Speech.md

 ## Getting Started

-Install the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension and sign in.
+Install the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension and sign in and then install [VS Code Speech](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-speech).
 You will see a microphone icon in all chat interfaces that GitHub Copilot Chat extension provides.

 ## Keybindings